spree/spree/guides/README.md

 Having the namespace for the class is optional, but should be included when omitting it could cause confusion.

+An instance of a class should be lowercase, normal font:

+    You can view all of the orders for a particular user.

 ####Buttons, Links, Section Names####

 These should always reference the correct label and can have their names quoted.
 Examples: